robotframework/robotframework/CONTRIBUTING.rst

 mind, but you can also look at the `issue tracker`_ to find bugs and enhancements submitted by others.
 The issues vary significantly in complexity and difficulty, so you can try to find something that matches your skill level and knowledge.
-There are two specific labels to look when looking for something to contribute:
+There are two specific labels to look for when looking for something to contribute:

 `good first issue`__